fenago/Grokking-Deep-Learning/Lab_8.md

 does this hidden layer do?
 Fundamentally, hidden layers are about grouping datapoints from a previous layer into n groups (where n is the number of neurons in the hidden layer).
-Each hidden neuron takes in a datapoint and answers the question, “Is this datapoint in my group?”
+Each hidden neuron takes in a datapoint and answers the question, "Is this datapoint in my group?"
 As the hidden layer learns, it searches for useful groupings of its input.
 What are useful groupings?
 An input datapoint grouping is useful if it does two things.
 First, the grouping must be useful to the prediction of an output label.
 If it’s not useful to the output prediction, the correlation